DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/README.md

 ### Screen Navigation by Coordinator
 If the ViewModel receives an event related to screen navigation, it delegates this to the Coordinator.
 The Coordinator then provides the appropriate View to the app to facilitate screen navigation.

-### Cases
-When the show View:
-View -> ViewModel -> Network Service (Model) -> ViewModel -> View

-When the filter button is pressed:
-View -> ViewModel -> View

-When a cell is tapped to navigate to detail:
-View -> ViewModel -> Coordinator -> App

 ## Key points in MVVM-C
 ### Responsibility Separation